Cabinet of Tonga

 The Cabinet of Tonga is the cabinet (executive branch) of the government of the Kingdom of Tonga.
 It is composed primarily of the ministers of government.
 The latter, including the Prime Minister, are appointed by the monarch.
 The Governor of Ha'apai and the Governor of Vava'u also serve on the Cabinet ex officio.
 When in session and presided over by the monarch, the Cabinet is known as the Privy Council.

 Current Cabinet

+The current Cabinet was appointed by ʻAisake Eke on 28 January 2025.

+Sovaleni Cabinet

-The current Cabinet was appointed by Siaosi Sovaleni on 28 December 2021.
+The Sovaleni Cabinet was appointed by Siaosi Sovaleni on 28 December 2021.
 It consisted of ten elected people's representatives, one noble, and one minister outside cabinet - long-serving diplomat Fekitamoeloa ʻUtoikamanu as Minister of Foreign Affairs and Tourism.
 In addition, Pita Faiva Taufatofua was named Governor of Haʻapai, while Lord Fakatulolo was reappointed as Governor of Vavaʻu.

 Agriculture Minister Viliami Hingano died in June 2022.
 Sione Siale Fohe was appointed to replace him on 2 August 2022.
 The elections of Tatafu Moeaki, Poasi Tei, and Sione Sangster Saulala were declared void and they were unseated for bribery on 10 August 2022.

 On 1 September 2022 Lord Vaea was appointed Minister of Internal Affairs, replacing Sangster Saulala.
 On 22 October 2022 Tiofilusi Tiueti was appointed as Minister of Finance, replacing Tatafu Moeaki.

 Minister of Fisheries Semisi Fakahau died on 27 October 2022.

+On 12 January 2024 Minister of Health Saia Piukala resigned to take up a role as WHO Regional Director for the Western Pacific Region Office.
+He was replaced as health minister by Siale ‘Akau’ola.

+Following the resignation of Sovaleni as Prime Minister in December 2024, three noble members resigned from Cabinet.
+The remaining ministers continued as caretakers until their replacements were appointed in January 2025.